 Mushu's dishonor rant.

 Misaimed Marketing: Mulan's placement in the Disney Princess franchise already counted but it reached a new low when the DVD joined the "Royal Wedding Collection".
-This movie contains neither royalty (save the Emperor) nor a wedding.
+This movie contains neither royalty (save the Emperor) nor a wedding (that's only in the sequel).

 First Ancestor:(speaking to Mushu) You had your chance to protect the Fa family!
 Female Ancestor: Your misguidance led Fa Deng to disaster!
 Fa Deng:(carrying his head under his arm) Yeah.
 Thanks a lot.